-Not only is creating a website a time investment, but it also costs money.
+Creating a website is a time investment, and it also costs money.
 You can expect to spend $500 to $5,000 on building a website, depending on how much outside help you use.
 This leaves many small business owners wondering: Is it worth it?

 In a world that’s becoming increasingly digital, having an online presence is no longer optional—it’s crucial for the ongoing success of your business.
 A recent study by Deloitte found that digitally-connected small businesses earned four times more revenue growth than they did in the previous year.
 The term “digitally connected” isn’t simply about using technology in the day-to-day operations of your business, but also utilizing digital communications like websites, social media, and email marketing to reach your target audience.